 The MA degree in Health Communication shares curriculum with the MS in Healthcare Administration at Rosalind Franklin University of Medicine and Science.
 Students have opportunities in summer and fall to take online courses in both programs counting as electives to their home institution degree.

 Collaboration with Ascension Health was initiated as a natural extension of university president Father Dennis Holtschneider’s role as Chair of the Ascension Health Board.
-Conversations are ongoing with Computing and Digital Media regarding programs they can offer such as Predictive Analytics, with the School for New Learning for the BA degree, and the RN-MSN program from the School of Nursing to employees with an Associate’s Degree in Nursing.
+Conversations are ongoing with Computing and Digital Media regarding programs they can offer such as Predictive Analytics, with the School of Continuing and Professional Studies for the BA degree, and the RN-MSN program from the School of Nursing to employees with an Associate’s Degree in Nursing.

 In March 2015, CHID coordinated a symposium hosted by DePaul University to honor the new Chair of the University Board, Bill Bennett.
 Innovations in Interprofessional Education and Practice: Pathways to Partnerships was an invitation-only event that brought together 100 innovators and opinion leaders in health care in Chicago.
 The conference served as both a source of information about innovation in healthcare collaboration and a site for networking and building new partnerships.